harrymcgoona/dcp25forked/README.md

 print(random_key)
 ```

-Train DANI on the sonnets.txt file and create the program to write the poem
+Train DANI on the shakespere sonnets and create the program to write the poem

 Extra!